usacheow/SimpleProject/README.md

 BillingWrapper encapsulates the interaction with the library and is responsible for working with purchases

 #### 6. Analytics
-ITracker implementation can work with one system for analytics, or with a group of systems.
+Tracker implementation can work with one system for analytics, or with a group of systems.
 The project has an example wrapper for FirebaseAnalytics (FirebaseTracker).
-Access to the ITracker object is through AnalyticsTrackerHolder
+Access to the Tracker object is through AnalyticsTrackerHolder

 #### 7. Error processing
 You can parse errors using RxErrorHandlingCallAdapterFactory.
 The error format is described in the ErrorMessage class.